 10. Taipei Expo Park

-Food: I had some patatas bravas, which are spicy Spanish potatoes and a coke.
+Food: We had some patatas bravas, which are spicy Spanish potatoes and a coke.
 It was yummy.

 Romance Meter: 4.3/5.
 The whole place has a great vibe, so the score is really for Taipei Expo Park as a whole.